Return to Books

 Level 5 leaders are described as modest, humble, and reserved yet possess a fierce resolve and unwavering determination to do whatever it takes for the company's success.
 They look out the window to give credit for successes to external factors and in the mirror to take responsibility for failures.

-• Example: A Level 5 leader gives credit to the team for successes and takes personal responsibility for failures.
+• A Level 5 leader gives credit to the team for successes and takes personal responsibility for failures.

-• Example: They cultivate a culture of humility and ambition focused on the company's growth rather than personal accolades.
+• They cultivate a culture of humility and ambition focused on the company's growth rather than personal accolades.

 First Who...Then What